 In this prospectus supplement, we refer to AG Mortgage Investment Trust, Inc., together with its consolidated subsidiaries, as "we," "us," the "Company," or "our," unless we specifically state otherwise or the context indicates otherwise.
-We refer to AG REIT Management, LLC, our external manager, as our "Manager," and we refer to Angelo, Gordon & Co., L.P., the parent of our Manager, as "Angelo, Gordon."
+We refer to AG REIT Management, LLC, our external manager, as the "Manager," and we refer to Angelo, Gordon & Co., L.P., the direct parent of our Manager, as "Angelo Gordon."
+Angelo Gordon is a diversified credit and real estate investing platform within TPG Inc. (Nasdaq: TPG), a leading global alternative asset management firm.
 All references in this prospectus supplement to trademarks lacking the TM symbol are defined terms that reference the products, technologies or businesses bearing the trademark with this symbol.
-Angelo, Gordon licenses the Angelo, Gordon & Co., L.P. name and logo to us and our Manager in perpetuity for use in our business.
+Angelo Gordon licenses the Angelo, Gordon & Co., L.P. name and logo to us and our Manager in perpetuity for use in our business.